-This function is used to project two videos simultaneously by placing a separate small sub screen within or next to the main screen.
+This function is used to project two videos simultaneously by placing a separate small sub screen within the main screen.

 Use the Point $\blacktriangle \blacktriangledown$ buttons to move the red frame pointer to Picture in Picture and then press the SELECT button to display a dialog box.
-You can also display the dialog box by pressing and holding the PIP button on the remote control for more than 3 seconds.

-Use the Point ◀▶ buttons to adjust the setting value.
+Use the Point $\blacktriangleleft \blacktriangleright$ buttons to adjust the setting value.

-Picture in Picture Show the selected mode (Off/User1-
+Picture in Picture . . .
+Show the selected mode (Off/User1-5) and its status (Stored /Free/Adj.).

-5) and its status (Stored /Free/Adj.).
-'User1' and 'User2' have stored default values.
-See page 30 for details.